axdeux/project-paper-illustrations/README.md

 This contains the code to the project paper regarding predictions of dynalmical systems with Graph neural networks.
 The experiments are done on heat diffusion and wave propagation systems.

+Note that some illustrations might be innacurate due to bugs in matplotlib.

 _Heat diffusion_